 Business Process Management¶

 The Business Process Management (BPM) tool provides the ability to model and automate business processes in EspoCRM in a no-code/low-code way.
-The engine executes business processes described in BPMN 2.0 standard.
+The engine executes business processes described in the BPMN 2.0 standard.

 Difference from Workflows tool¶

 The Workflows tool is intended for automation of simple business rules, w/o sequential flow items, when there is no need to display the flow graphically.

 The BPM tool is intended for more complex business flows, where there can be diverging and converging flows, execution delays, user interactions.
 The flowchart view makes the business process more comprehensible for a human, a log allows to see how the process was held.

 In this article:

 Available at Administration > Flowcharts.
 It also can be added as a tab on the navigation panel.

 Flowcharts are intended for business processes modeling.
-Administrator can create and edit flowcharts.
+An administrator can create and edit flowcharts.
 Regular users can only view flowcharts.

-Every flowchart has its specific entity type (Target Type field).
+Every flowchart has its specific entity type (specified by the Target Type field).
 The flowchart determines execution of future process instances.
 It comprises flowchart elements and connections between elements.

 If the process flowchart has the unchecked 'Is Active' field then it won't initiate process instances.

 To show details and parameters of a certain flowchart element you need to click on it.
 In the edit mode you will be able to edit parameters.

-Processes are available at administration panel.
-The link also can be added as a tab on the navigation panel.
+Available at Administration > Processes.
+The link also can be added as a tab on the navigation panel (Administration > User Interface > Navbar > Tab List).

 The process represents a business process instance.
 When it's initiated, it gets the status 'Started'.
 When the process is finished, it gets the status 'Ended'.

 The process is executed according to the flowchart.
 The flowchart of the process can't be changed after the process is started.

 The process is obligatorily related to a single target record.

 Processes can be started: